(Updated May 25, 2026) Saga IT

 Channel Compatibility

-BridgeLink maintains compatibility with Mirth Connect channels, though some advanced or custom plugins may require adaptation.
-The core channel model (sources, destinations, transformers, filters) is preserved.
+BridgeLink maintains full compatibility with Mirth Connect channels.
+The core channel model (sources, destinations, transformers, filters) is preserved, and custom plugins built against the Mirth Connect Plugin API should continue to work.

 Cost Considerations